Partial Evaluations and the Compositional Structure of the Bar Construction

 \section{Compositional structure as completeness properties}

 The results of the previous section have all been negative: we have only found counterexamples to the compositional structure of the bar construction in dimensions higher than 1.
-In this final section, we focus on what can be said in the positive for suitably well-behaved monads.
+In this final section, we focus on positive statements which hold for suitably well-behaved monads.
 The resulting compositional properties can be formulated in terms of filler conditions for simplicial sets, which we studied in detail in \cite{delta_squares}.
 We recall some of the main definitions and results from there, and show how to apply them to the concrete case of bar constructions of particular monads.

 We are mostly interested in when the commutative squares of structure maps in the bar construction form weak or strong pullbacks.
 For convenience, we fix the following terminology; see the companion paper \cite{delta_squares} for more details.